jaroslawr/sicp/STUDY.md

-On your first pass through the book, I would recommend trying to maintain a steady tempo, even if this means skipping some exercises or solving them without fully understanding all the details, otherwise you might loose motivation.
-You might do a second, third etc. run immediately, or months or years later.
+On your first pass through the book, I would recommend trying to maintain a steady tempo, even if this means skipping some exercises or solving them without fully understanding all the details.
+Ideas typically form a graph in which many nodes are mutally dependent, and so you should not expect to learn everything with a single linear run through any serious textbook, and by trying too hard to do this you might loose motivation.
+A second, third etc. run immediately, or months or years later will make everything make much more sense without anywhere as much effort.
 This is the [spiral approach](https://www.av8n.com/physics/spiral-approach.htm) to learning.